STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 Prefer moving work to the data over moving data to the work
 -----------------------------------------------------------

-For best performance it seems obvious to minimize the amount of bytes transferred from one part of the system to another.
+For the best performance it seems obvious to minimize the amount of bytes transferred from one part of the system to another.
 This is true on all levels.
-At the lowest level we try to take advantage of processor memory caches, thus minimizing memory latencies.
+At the lowest level we try to take advantage of processor memory caches, thus, minimizing memory latencies.
 Similarly, we try to amortize the data transfer time to and from `GPGPUs <http://en.wikipedia.org/wiki/GPGPU>`_ as much as possible.
 At high levels we try to minimize data transfer between different nodes of a cluster or between different virtual machines on the cloud.
 Our experience (well, it's almost common wisdom) show that the amount of bytes necessary to encode a certain operation is very often much smaller than the amount of bytes encoding the data the operation is performed upon.
-Nevertheless we still often transfer the data to a particular place where we execute the operation just to bring the data back to where it came from afterwards.
-As an example let me look at the way we usually write our applications for clusters using |mpi|_.
+Nevertheless, we still often transfer the data to a particular place where we execute the operation just to bring the data back to where it came from afterwards.
+As an example let's look at the way we usually write our applications for clusters using MPI.
 This programming model is all about data transfer between nodes.
-|mpi|_ is the prevalent programming model for clusters, it is fairly
-straightforward to understand and to use.
-Therefore, we often write the applications in a way accommodating this model, centered around data transfer.
+MPI is the prevalent programming model for clusters, and it is fairly straightforward to understand and to use.
+Therefore, we often write the applications in a way that accommodates this model, centered around data transfer.
 These applications usually work well for smaller problem sizes and for regular data structures.
-The larger the amount of data we have to churn and the more irregular the problem domain becomes, the worse are the overall machine utilization and the (strong) scaling characteristics.
-While it is not impossible to implement more dynamic, data driven, and asynchronous applications using
-|mpi|_, it is overly difficult to do so.
-At the same time, if we look at
-applications preferring to execute the code close the :term:`locality` where the data was placed, i.e. utilizing active messages (for instance based on
+The larger the amount of data we have to churn and the more irregular the problem domain becomes, the worse the overall machine utilization and the (strong) scaling characteristics become.
+While it is not impossible to implement more dynamic, data driven, and asynchronous applications using MPI, it is overly difficult to do so.
+At the same time, if we look at applications preferring to execute the code close the :term:`locality` where the data was placed, i.e., utilizing active messages (for instance based on
 |charm_pp|_), we see better asynchrony, simpler application codes, and improved
 scaling.